Medical Humanities and Culture Minor

 Total Credit Hours | 12-24 |

-Note: Departmental or Honors College special topics courses related to medicine may satisfy the minor requirements in either the humanities (Group A) or social sciences (Group B), provided that the course substitutions are pre-approved by the office of the Dean of Undergraduate Student Affairs and Advising in Flinn Hall in consultation with faculty content experts; bring a syllabus to Flinn Hall for the course you want pre-approved.
+Note: Departmental or Honors College special topics courses related to medicine may satisfy the minor requirements in either the humanities (Group A) or social sciences (Group B), provided that the course substitutions are pre-approved by the Office of Undergraduate Studies in Flinn Hall in consultation with faculty content experts.
+Email a syllabus along with a request for substitution and any other relevant details to CASundergrad@mailbox.sc.edu for pre-approval.
 Appeals to register in pre-approved honors college courses should be directed to the Honors College.